bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:05 AM CT, May 08</p>
+<p class="updated_time"> Latest data: 01:41 AM CT, May 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 66°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 12° **warmer** than today.
+Today's high is 66°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 13° **warmer** than today.

 Currently:

-- 51°
+- 50°
-- Overcast
+- Drizzle
-- 82% humidity
+- 78% humidity
-- 6 mph wind
+- 3 mph wind
-- 100% cloud cover
+- 30% cloud cover
-- 42 AQI 🟩
+- 40 AQI 🟩
 - 0.01 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours